microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Enter and Exit Usability
 ### Flashing notifications
-The AppNotification should not appear and disappear from view in less than a second to prevent flashing on the screen.
+The InfoBar should not appear and disappear from view in less than a second to prevent flashing on the screen.
 Avoid flashing visuals for people with photosensitivities.

 For notifications that automatically enter and exit the view via an app status condition, we recommend you include logic in your application to prevent a notification from appearing or disappearing rapidly or multiple times in a row.
 However, in general, this control should be used for long-lived status messages.